Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintB/us1009/readme.md

 The process of selecting a Job Requirement Specification for a Job Opening in this system involves several components working together.
 Here's a step-by-step explanation

-- **User Interface (SelectJobRequirementSpecificationUI.java)**: The process starts in the SelectJobRequirementSpecificationUI class, which is responsible for interacting with the user.
+- **User Interface (SelectJobRequirementSpecificationForJobOpeningUI.java)**: The process starts in the SelectJobRequirementSpecificationForJobOpeningUI class, which is responsible for interacting with the user.
 It prompts the user to enter the necessary information.
-  This class uses the SelectJobRequirementSpecificationController to handle the business logic.
+  This class uses the SelectJobRequirementSpecificationForJobOpeningController to handle the business logic.
-- **Controller (SelectJobRequirementSpecificationController.java):** The SelectJobRequirementSpecificationController class is the bridge between the
+- **Controller (SelectJobRequirementSpecificationForJobOpeningController.java):** The SelectJobRequirementSpecificationForJobOpeningController class is the bridge between the
   UI and the business
   logic.
 - **Repository (JobOpeningRepository):** The JobOpeningRepository is an interface that defines the methods for